By Kaye A. Thomas

 Note: This page provides an explanation of tax brackets.
-If you’re just looking for the numbers, they’re available here:
+If you’re just looking for the numbers, they’re available in our Reference Room.

 Your tax bracket can be used to estimate the amount of additional tax you’ll pay if your income increases — or the amount you’ll save if you can claim a deduction.
 If you’re in the 22% tax bracket you can expect to pay about $220 additional tax if you have $1,000 additional taxable income.
 In the 12% tax bracket, a $200 deduction will save you about $24.
 Knowing your tax bracket can help you make better tax planning decisions.

 Where tax brackets come from